-Treakisym: adding more indications
+Treakisym: additional indications

-As of February 2015, Treakisym was under phase II development by the company for the first-line treatment of low-grade NHL /MCL, and CLL as part of its plans for label expansion.
+As of February 2016, Treakisym was undergoing the domestic approval process for first-line treatment of low-grade NHL/MCL, CLL.
+It was also under development by the company for relapsed or refractory moderate to high-grade NHL as part of its plans for label expansion.